 Who doesn’t love Strawberry Shortcake?
 They’re the perfect summer dessert, and not too sweet.
-These are delicious, gluten/grain free, refined sugar free and vegan!
+These are delicious, gluten/grain free, refined sugar free and dairy free!
 Take advantage of summer’s beautiful berries ASAP!
 Enjoy.

 MAKES EIGHT 3-INCH Strawberry Shortcakes

 1 tablespoon baking powder (check out the DIY version on page 31 of our cookbook!)

 1 large egg, beaten

 Preheat the oven to 350°F. Line a baking sheet with parchment paper.